JoshuaBHuckabee/dbd-discord-bot/README.md

 ---
 # Project Update

-The current bot handles **event management** and **Steam news integration**, giving communities quick access to upcoming *Dead by Daylight* events and official updates.
+The bot now features **API-driven event display**, fetching upcoming Dead by Daylight events from the dbd-news-api.
+This ensures communities always see the latest events without relying on a local events.json file.

+**News and patch notes continue to be fetched and posted using the existing Steam/news integration**, ensuring communities still receive official updates in real time.

-However, as the ecosystem grows, we’re moving toward something bigger and more modular — an open-source **aggregator API** that centralizes all *DBD* news and updates across platforms.
+The project is gradually moving toward a modular **aggregator API**, centralizing all DBD news and updates across platforms:

 → https://github.com/JoshuaBHuckabee/dbd-news-api